Wapping: Origins and toponymy

 Formerly, it was believed that the name Wapping recorded an Anglo-Saxon settlement linked to a personal name Waeppa ("the settlement of Waeppa's people").
 More recent scholarship discounts that theory: much of the area was marshland, where early settlement was unlikely, and no such personal name has ever been found.
 It is now thought that the name may derive from wapol, a marsh.

 Wapping was historically part of the Manor and Parish of Stepney.
-By the 17th century, it formed two autonomous Hamlets, a Hamlet in this context refers to an autonomous area of a parish rather than a small village.
-The northern Hamlet was known as Wapping-Stepney, as it was the part of Wapping within Stepney, the riverside part was known as Wapping-Whitechapel as it was the part within the parish of Whitechapel, a parish which was previously also a part of the parish of Stepney.
+By the 17th century, it formed two autonomous 'hamlets', a hamlet in this context refers to an autonomous area of a parish rather than a small village.
+The northern hamlet was known as Wapping-Stepney, as it was the part of Wapping within Stepney, the riverside part was known as Wapping-Whitechapel as it was the part within the parish of Whitechapel, a parish which was previously also a part of the parish of Stepney.

-These Hamlets later became independent parishes, with Wapping-Stepney becoming known as St-George-in-the-East (in 1729) and Wapping-Whitechapel known as St John of Wapping (in 1694).
+These hamlets later became independent parishes, with Wapping-Stepney becoming known as St-George-in-the-East (in 1729) and Wapping-Whitechapel known as St John of Wapping (in 1694).
 The latter occupied a very narrow strip along nearly all of Wapping's riverside.

 The Wapping parishes were part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets).

 The role of the Tower Division ended when Wapping became part of the new County of London in 1889.
+On 1 April 1921 the civil parish was abolished and merged with Limehouse.
+At the 1911 census (one of the last before the abolition of the parish), Wapping had a population of 1884.
 The County of London was replaced by Greater London in 1965.